How to Become a Notary in NC (North Carolina) How to Become a Notary in NC (North Carolina)

 How much legal risk will I face

-Renewing Your Commission: Start the renewal process about 10 weeks before your commission expires.
-Use the North Carolina Department of Secretary of State’s Notary Reappointment page with your Notary number and password.
+Renewing Your Commission: Start the renewal process around 10 weeks before the commission is due to expire.
+To get the required forms go to the North Carolina Secretary of State’s website and sign in with the notary number and the password.
 The renewal process is similar to the initial commissioning, with attorneys and long-term Notaries since July 10, 1991, exempt from the exam.
 Once you receive your notification letter, take your oath at the Register of Deeds Office and pay the required fee.
 Your existing Notary seal is valid if it matches your new commission details.

 How can I become an electronic Notary in North Carolina?